 The legacy of Nazism still poses legal problems to museums to this day.
 Through the so-called “Aryanisation” of Jewish possessions in the “Third Reich”, cultural assets – sometimes of considerable value – ended up in exhibitions and repositories through forced under-value sales or expropriations.
 Due to the inventory of the objects often being consciously left incomplete, it is difficult to determine the rightful owners.

-Based on the Washington Principles and the Joint Declaration, the museum strives to come to a just and fair solution with the rightful owners in cases of unlawful revocation or involuntary sale due to National Socialist persecution.
-One example of a successful restitution of a painting to the heirs of its original owners is the painting by Hans Thoma: “Sommer (Frau mit Kind)” (Summer, Woman with Child).
+In the case of an unlawful seizure or involuntary sale due to Nazi persecution, the Museum strives to reach a fair and just solution with the rightful owners on the basis of the so-called Washington Principles and the Joint Declaration.An example of a successful restitution of a painting to the heirs of the original owners is the painting by Hans Thoma: “Sommer (Frau mit Kind)” (Summer, Woman with Child).

 The collection was broken up against the donor’s wishes in 1940.
 Some of the art objects were given to different museums in the city; others were sold.
 The aim of the project – which continues to work on completing the data – was to trace the collection pieces so that the collection could be united once again, at least in virtual form.

 The coat of arms of Saint Jerome is a prominent object from the old collection of Julius Heyman which has already been worked on.